 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be comprehensive, demonstrate course-related knowledge, and be written at the graduate level.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
+(MLO A, E)

 Informatics Technology Project

 The student will complete a formal paper addressing implementation of a technology project suitable to his/her workplace/practice.
-The project is divided into 4 parts:
+(MLO A-F)

-In Part 1 of this assignment, the student will choose an informatics technology related to his/her practice relevant for a DNP student grounded in evidence based practice.
-Part 1 of the informatics technology project will introduce the technology and identify how the technology will improve practice, patient care delivery and outcomes.
-The student will submit a 5-7 page paper in current APA format, excluding the title and reference pages and include a minimum of 5 scholarly resources published within the last 5 years.
+The student will choose an informatics technology related to his/her practice relevant for a DNP student grounded in evidence based practice.
+The informatics technology introduction assignment will introduce the technology and identify how the technology will improve practice, patient care delivery and outcomes.
+The student will submit a 5 – 7 page paper in current APA format, excluding the title and reference pages and include a minimum of 5 scholarly resources published within the last 5 years.

-In Part 2 of this assignment, the student will create a detailed plan for the evidence based practice informatics technology being developed for his/her organization.
-Part 2 of the informatics technology project will include a workflow analysis and a visual representation of the workflow framework/mapping.
-The student will submit a 5-7 page paper in current APA format, excluding the title and reference pages and include a minimum of 5 scholarly resources published within the last 5 years.
+The student will create a detailed workflow design for the evidence based practice informatics technology being developed for his/her organization.
+The informatics technology workflow design will include a workflow analysis and a visual representation of the workflow framework/mapping.
+The student will submit a 5 – 7 page paper in current APA format, excluding the title and reference pages and include a minimum of 5 scholarly resources published within the last 5 years.

-In Part 3 of this assignment, the student will utilize information from the first 2 sections and lay out a comprehensive implementation plan.
+The student lay out a comprehensive evaluation plan.
 This plan should include EBP support along with changes of policy, procedure and/or protocol based on the informatics technology project.
 Laws governing protection, security, and reimbursement must be addressed.
-Part 3 must be 5-7 pages in current APA format, excluding the title and reference pages and include a minimum of 5 scholarly resources published within the last 5 years.
+Part 3 must be 5 – 7 pages in current APA format, excluding the title and reference pages and include a minimum of 5 scholarly resources published within the last 5 years.